laasermobile/cordova-plugin-ibeacon/README.md

 Since version 3.2 the Klass dependency has been removed and therefore means creation of the delegate has changed.

+#### To start
+A new method has been created called "begin()".
+This was done to move the constructor logic to a place that can be called instead of it immediately happening.
+Without this change, the plugin was causing on iOS a bluetooth permission dialog to be displayed immediatley upon app launch.

 #### iOS 8 Permissions

 On iOS 8, you have to request permissions from the user of your app explicitly.
 You can do this through the plugin's API.